0xGunrunner/Get-RBCD-Threaded-py/README.md

 Built for offensive security professionals who need this capability natively on Linux/Kali without requiring a Windows host or .NET runtime.

+> **⚠️ DISCLAIMER: This tool is provided strictly for authorized security testing, academic research, and educational purposes.
+It must only be used against systems you own or have explicit written permission to test.
+Unauthorized use against any system is illegal and unethical.
+The author assumes no liability for misuse.
+See [DISCLAIMER.md](DISCLAIMER.md) for full legal details.**

 ## What It Does

 The tool queries Active Directory via LDAP to enumerate all users, groups, and computer objects, then parses the raw DACL (security descriptor) on every computer object to identify principals with dangerous write permissions: